FIU-SCIS-Senior-Projects/VIR-2.0/README.md

 * Install Tesseract for your system. https://github.com/tesseract-ocr/tesseract/wiki
 * Create an environment variable TESSERACT_PATH pointing to your installation directory.
 Where the executable is.
 * Create an environment variable TESSDATA_PREFIX poiting to the directory above the 'tessdata' one; should be in your installation directory but it can be downloaded from the web.
-* Install ImageMagick on your system. https://www.imagemagick.org/script/download.php
-* Create an environment variable IMAGE_MAGICK_PATH pointing to where 'image magic' is installed.

 * Clone the repo (you probably already did this part ??)
 * Create a local MySQL account with credentials